 Delivery: the US (Maryland, Washington, DC, Virginia, Greater Philadelphia, Southern New Jersey, Northern Delaware, South Florida, The Triangle Area & Charlotte in North Carolina & the Detroit Metro Area)

-Hungry Harvest also donates food to local organizations to those in need.
-Since 2014, Hungry Harvest rescued over 27 million pounds of produce and provided over 1.7 million pounds to people in need.
+Hungry Harvest also donates food to local organizations for those in need.
+Since 2014, Hungry Harvest has rescued over 27 million pounds of produce and provided over 1.7 million pounds to people in need.

 Apps for giving away extra food to people in need: